| | |

 While OMS is often linked with neuroblastoma (a rare form of childhood cancer), not every case fits that mold.

-H falls into that second group—idiopathic.
+H falls into that second group, which is idiopathic.
 No tumor, no infection, and no clear trigger.
 And that made things complicated from the very beginning.

 Dr. Pranzatelli’s protocol works well for many children.
 But not for every child.